LeoKeogh/rock-paper-scissors/README.md

-# Rock Paper Scissors
+# Rock Paper Scissors Game

-The game was developped by Leo Keogh.
+Developped by Leo Keogh.

-It's currently an Alpha with no backend for proper data persistence.
-For now, it uses the browser's local storage for saving player scores.
+It has no backend for proper data persistence.
+It uses the browser's local storage (bad!) for saving player scores.

-Development time: 5 days
+Development length: 5 days

-Some screen previews:
+## Previews

 ### Welcome page
 ![Welcome screen](src/assets/previews/welcome.jpg)